tinesoft/generator-ngx-library/README.md

 # Support

-Having trouble using the generator for your project?
-Want to discuss about a new feature to add?
+Having trouble using the generator?
+Want to discuss about new features to add?
 Come and join the project's [Gitter](https://gitter.im/generator-ngx-library/Lobby) to chat about it!

 # License